 Don't worry, you are not alone!
 Thousands of new homeowners are not aware of this valuable property tax saving mechanism.

 Luckily, all is not lost!
-You can still apply for a homestead exemption retroactively for upto two years and receive a refund for back taxes paid!
+You can still apply for late homestead exemption for up to two years and receive a refund for back taxes paid!
 Want to know more?
 Read on...

 Section 11.431 of the Texas Property Tax Code covers Late Application for Homestead Exemption.